needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Override-Physically-Based-Sky.md

 * If in **Spherical Mode**, either decrease the **Planetary  Radius**, or move the **Planet Center Position** down.

 * If not in **Spherical Mode**, decrease the **Sea Level**.

+## Warmup cost

+When you switch to or from a Physically Based Sky, it might cause a noticeable drop in framerate.
+This is because HDRP performs a large amount of precomputations to render a Physically Based Sky, so the first few frames (depending on the Number of bounces parameter) takes more time to render than other HDRP sky types.
+This also applies when HDRP uses the volume system to interpolate between two different Physically Based Skies with different sets of parameters.
+To do this, HDRP restarts the precomputation every frame in which it performs interpolation.
+This causes a noticeable drop in framerate.
+To avoid this, use a single set of Physically Based Sky parameters for a scene and change the sun light direction and intensity to achieve the result you want.

+HDRP restarts precomputation when you change the following parameters:
+- Type
+- Planetary Radius
+- Ground Tint
+- Air Maximum Altitude
+- Air Density
+- Air Tint
+- Aerosol Maximum Altitude
+- Aerosol Density
+- Aerosol Tint
+- Aerosol Anisotropy
+- Number of Bounces

 ### Reference list